-If you own a home that has land space to work with, there are a couple of options out there to develop your property and significantly increase earning potential from your assets.
+If you own a home with land space to work with, there are a couple of options to develop your property and significantly increase earning potential from your assets.
 Building a minor dwelling and subdividing are both profitable ventures to be considered, especially if you live in the Auckland region, where this is promoted and encouraged through the Auckland Unitary Plan.
-The method you choose is dependent on your goals and plans for your property.
+The method you choose depends on your goals and plans for your property.

 Building a Minor Dwelling

-Minor dwelling additions are generally favoured by those that do not have the resources to go through the considerable process of subdividing a property but still have space on their land to benefit from.
+Minor dwelling additions are generally favored by those that do not have the resources to go through the considerable process of subdividing a property but still have space on their land to benefit from.
 While the investment may be smaller than the alternative, there will still be a substantial cost.
-Depending on your location, section and strategy with a minor dwelling addition, there may be the risk that this venture won’t add justifiable value to your property.
-This is usually the case with those that are looking to sell their property in the near future as minor dwellings are generally most profitable when purposed for tenancy.
+Depending on your location, section, and strategy with a minor dwelling addition, there may be the risk that this venture won’t add justifiable value to your property.
+This is usually the case with those looking to sell their property shortly, as minor dwellings are generally most profitable when proposed for tenancy.

 Challenges When Adding a Minor Dwelling Include:

 - Building and labour expenses

 Subdividing land is an option that will allow you to separate your property into two unique titles; At the same time, it is generally the most profitable venture you can take; it will require significant financial input.
 Property owners across New Zealand, particularly in Auckland, have benefitted from the move to subdivide their section.

 Subdividing is usually favored by property owners looking to sell the two titles upon completion.
 Separating a property into two sections will increase the overall capital value of the land.
 While it’s not always easy and will depend on how your home is zoned, it is a way to improve the resale value of a property vastly.
 Once you have followed through with the subdivision process, you have the further option to add a minor dwelling on the second title, opening up further earning potential.

 Considerations Before Beginning the Subdivision Process Include:

 - How your property is zoned by your local council